How To Improve As Havoc Demon Hunter — Dragonflight 10.2

 means you need 256 total Fury to complete it (as it drains 32 Fury per second).

-The best way to accomplish this is having a full Fury bar pooled while still having
+The best way to accomplish this is to have a full Fury bar pooled while still having

 Fury-positive abilities ready to go in